- Why apply to be a National Council of Excellence?

 Why apply to be a National Council of Excellence?

-All National Councils of Excellence have demonstrated a proficiency and quality in their programs that were measured against standards developed by the National Student Council, which is a program of the National Association of Secondary School Principals.
+All National Councils of Excellence have demonstrated a proficiency and quality in their programs that were measured against standards developed by the National Student Council.

-A Student Council recognized as a National Council of Excellence receives national recognition, including an official letter and certificate from National Student Council and NASSP.
+A Student Council recognized as a National Council of Excellence receives national recognition, including an official email with a dated NCOE Seal and certificate from National Student Council and NASSP.
 NASSP also provides a press template that schools can use with local media to announce and explain the recognition that has been bestowed on their student councils.
 We also encourage you to announce and celebrate this achievement with your student body, faculty, administration, school board, and community.
-NatStuCo even provides tips for public relations, which can be found on our website at www.NatStuCo.org.
+NatStuCo even provides tips for publicizing your activities, which can be found in the Adviser Resource Center at www.NatStuCo.org.

 NatStuCo has created specially designed recognition items to publicly honor your student council, its members, and adviser.
 Among the items are pins and school banners that are designed to attach a special National Council of Excellence banner strip each year that your council earns the award.
 Just as you honor your sports teams and others, NatStuCo encourages you to give your student council the recognition it deserves for providing your school with outstanding student leadership.